California Senate Bill 707 Implementation Tracker.

-Early Signals from California’s Textile EPR Program Development Phase
+Early Signals from CA SB 707 — Responsible Textile Recovery Act — California’s Textile EPR Program Development Phase

-This implementation tracker from American Circular Textiles (AMCIRC) summarizes key milestones, emerging questions, and early developments related to the implementation of California’s Responsible Textile Recovery Act (SB 707) as the program moves from legislation to implementation.
+This California Senate Bill 707 tracker from American Circular Textiles (AMCIRC) summarizes key implementation milestones, emerging questions, and early developments related to the implementation of California’s Responsible Textile Recovery Act (SB 707) as the program moves from legislation to implementation.

 This tracker is intended to support general understanding of SB 707 implementation.
 Companies with specific questions about applicability, compliance obligations, or legal interpretation may also wish to consult counsel.
 The tracker is intended to provide companies, policymakers, and other stakeholders with a clear reference point as the program moves from legislative adoption into the program development phase.
 It will be updated periodically as new information becomes available.